f-aguzzi/ChemFuseKit/docs/docs/tutorial.md

 # Initialize the settings for Principal Component Analysis
 pca_settings = PCASettings(
     target_variance=0.99,  # the minimum acceptable level of cumulative explained covariance confidence_level=0.05,  # the desired level of confidence initial_components=10,  # the initial amount of components for the iterative analysis output=GraphMode.GRAPHIC  # graphs will be printed )

 # Initialize and run the PCA class
 pca = PCA(lldf.fused_data, pca_settings)
-pca.pca()
+pca.train()

 # Print the number of components and the statistics
 print(pca.components)